Manhattan, Kansas: Local

 Manhattan is governed under a council-manager system, with a five-member City Commission.
 Elections are nonpartisan and are held every other year, in odd-numbered years.
 Three City Commission positions are chosen in each election.
 The two highest vote recipients receive four-year terms, while the third highest vote recipient receives a two-year term.
 The highest vote winner in a general election is established to serve as mayor on the third year of a four-year term.
 The Mayor presides over Commission meetings, but has the same voting rights as other Commissioners and no veto power.
 As of 2025, Susan Adamchak serves as the city's mayor.

 State

 Manhattan is located inside several state district boundaries.
 Most of Manhattan falls within two districts for the Kansas House of Representatives.
 Representative Mike Dodson (R) serves in District 67, which includes portions of south, west, and northern Riley County.
 Representative Sydney Carlin (D) represents District 66, which includes most of downtown Manhattan, and the northeastern portions of the city.
 Small portions of Manhattan extend into other districts to the south and north.

-Manhattan is the Kansas Senate District 22, and the state senator is Democrat Usha Reddi.
+Manhattan is the Kansas Senate District 22, and the state senator is Republican Brad Starnes.